microsoft/Qcodes/CONTRIBUTING.md

 This is what github's [issues](https://github.com/qdev-dk/Qcodes/issues) are for.
 Search for existing and closed issues.
 If your problem or idea is not yet addressed, [please open a new issue](https://github.com/qdev-dk/Qcodes/issues/new)

+Choose a label for your issue - please try to use an existing one rather than making a new label.
+If it involves new functionality, it's an `enhancement`.
+If it should work but it doesn't, it's a `bug`.
 Bug reports must be accompanied by a reproducible example.

+### It's more than a feature...

+Have an idea about future directions to go with Qcodes?
+Visions of data-utopia that would take more than a few weeks to add or might change some core ideas in the package?
+We can use issues for this too.
+Pick the `long-term` or `discussion` labels.

 ### Clever usage